Weierstrass M-test: Statement

 converges absolutely and uniformly on A.

+A series satisfying the hypothesis is called normally convergent.
 The result is often used in combination with the uniform limit theorem.
 Together they say that if, in addition to the above conditions, the set A is a topological space and the functions fn are continuous on A, then the series converges to a continuous function.